ArtFlag/recipes/docs/pastry/bread/pita.md

 1. Combine all ingredients in a medium-small mixing bowl, until all the flour is properly hydrated.
 2. Cover and leave for 4h at room temp or up to 24 hours in the fridge.

-FINAL DOUGH
+Final dough

-200 gr poolish
+- 200 gr poolish
-60 gr water
+- 60 gr water
-5 gr salt
+- 5 gr salt
-5 gr sugar
+- 5 gr sugar
-16 gr olive oil
+- 16 gr olive oil
-150 gr bread flour
+- 150 gr bread flour

 3. Mix and kead until it has developed some gluten.
 4. Cover the dough to prevent it drying and let it rest for 30 minutes.